Main Page All Journeys Travel Tips

 The diverse climate offers the diverse habitats for a huge range of flora and fauna.
 I will not be looking for anything in particular, as I'm here to study the desert biomers in general.

 Peru has over 1,800 species of birds, of which some are absolutely spectacular.
 I only hope to see some of the Aras.
 Her are more than 300 species of reptiles, and 380 species of amphibians.
-And then there are the animals in along the coastline.
+And then there are the animals along the coastline.

 DIARY